-As of March 2012, dimsum.co.uk reports that Development Securities, the owners of the site, have made an agreement with the Morrisons supermarket chain, which will hopefully include regeneration of the site and the return of Asian businesses.
+In March 2012, dimsum.co.uk reported that Development Securities, the owners of the site, had made an agreement with the Morrisons supermarket chain, which would hopefully include regeneration of the site and the return of Asian businesses.

 Below is a partial list of where the Oriental City traders have moved to; please let us know if you know of any others.
 See also our list of places we've reviewed that used to be in Oriental City before it closed.

 - China City (restaurant upstairs) is moving to the Wing Yip at Staples Corner/Cricklewood, according to a comment on dimsum.co.uk.
 They also have other branches at Leicester Square and at Russell Square

 - Hamazaki Bakery was going to reopen at 82 Totteridge Lane, N20 8QG, near Totteridge and Whetstone Station, according to Wikipedia.
 However, when Kake went for a look in September 2010, this address appeared to be a residential one, and the shop below it was a newsagents.